When, How to Prepare and e-file Form 1040NR or 1040NR-EZ ?

 You will need to use either Form 1040NR or Form 1040-EZ to prepare and file your tax return.

-Do I Have to File a Tax Return If I Am a Foreign Student?
+Do You Have to File a Tax Return If You Are a Foreign Student?

 If you are an international student, scholar, teacher, or exchange visitor, you may have to file a U.S. tax return.
 Based on the IRS tax return filing requirements, whether or not you have to file a return usually depends on your income, age, and filing status.